 This technote explains how to configure a Multi-species analysis (MSX) which is an advanced Water Quality Modeling extension.

 Using a constituent analysis, a user can track a single constituent through a water distribution system, provided the constituent behaves according to one of the kinetic models (e.g. first order decay).
 However, some constituents (E.g. Multi-source chlorine decay) cannot be modeled this way because they are involved in significant multi-species reactions or their kinetics do not fit one of the existing models.
 To handle these cases, WaterGEMS and WaterCAD provides Multi-species Analysis, based on the EPANET-MSX model with a WaterGEMS or WaterCAD user interface.
-This is available in V8i SELECTseries 5 and greater.
+This is available in V8i SELECTseries 5 and greater (including CONNECT Edition).

 Multi-species analysis allows for consideration of multiple interacting species in the bulk flow and on the pipe walls.